 Cayo Jutías is the best beach in Cuba amongst all of what we saw.
 It’s wild, remote, full of life… Its turquoise waters turn pink at sunset, something that not many people know about.
 Its white sand is overwhelming at first glance.
 A Paradise for those who know where to look for it, and from now on, for everyone who reads this post.

-From home we found some beautiful pictures but none showed its real nature.
+We had seen pictures from home, but none showed its real nature.

 BUT, WHAT IS A CAYO (KEY)?

 A Cayo, or a Key in English, is a sandy, low-lying island that is formed on coral soil.
 It is very common throughout the Caribbean and the Antilles Sea.

-To reach some of them it is necessary the use of boats.
+To reach some of them, it is necessary to use boats.
 However, others are so close to the coast that they connect naturally with the main island of Cuba or through bridges and roads.

 The ecosystem in the keys are usually very fragile due to its small extension.
 Cayo Jutías, for example, owes its name to a large rodent called “Jutía” that inhabits in Cuban trees, but is now almost extinct.

 While arranging our travels, we considered whether to go to this island or to Cayo Levisa.
 Both are accessible from Viñales.

-Finally, with only 15 days to visit Cuba we chose Cayo Jutías for the following reasons:
+With only 15 days to visit Cuba, we chose Cayo Jutías for the following reasons:

 - While staying at our “casa particular”, we were told that Cayo Jutías is more beautiful than Cayo Levisa, more exotic, and even more natural.
 Cayo Levisa has a big resort on the beach, so there are people constantly.

-- We would save time and money by going to Cayo Jutías since to go to Cayo Levisa we had to take a Ferry.
+- We would save time and money by going to Cayo Jutías since we would have had to take a Ferry to go to Cayo Levisa.

-- Although they told us that it was impossible to sleep in Cayo Jutías, our plan was trying to stay there overnight.
-Therefore, we did not know if we would use one or two days of our trip, leaving us without time to see both.
+- Although they had told us that it would be impossible to sleep at Cayo Jutías, our original plan was to try to stay there overnight.
+Therefore, we did not know if we would use one or two days of our trip, leaving us without time to see both keys.

 HOW TO GET TO CAYO JUTiAS